top of page

 windmills-janicepark-corrected_edited.jp

-Alaska’s way of life is threatened by climate change.
-Warming coastal waters and loss of Arctic ice is having a detrimental effect on the environment, and on our traditional reliance on the land for subsistence.
-Dependence on fossil fuels impacts our economy and damages the environment.
-Transition to clean solar and wind power will slow climate change while diversifying our economy.
+Alaska’s way of life is indeed threatened by climate change.
+Warming coastal waters and the loss of Arctic ice are having detrimental effects on the environment, including traditional subsistence practices.
+The reliance on fossil fuels not only impacts the economy but also damages the environment.
+Transitioning to clean energy sources like solar, wind, and hydroelectric power can help slow climate change while diversifying the economy.

 Transitioning to clean solar and wind power will diversify the Alaska economy while slowing climate change.